buddhist-uni/buddhist-uni.github.io/_content/av/seven-cheap-things_patel-raj.md

 minutes: 47
 ---

-How deeply understanding the dependant origination of the chicken nugget helps us understand the entire modern world and how it got the way it is.
+How deeply understanding the dependent origination of the chicken nugget helps us understand the entire modern world and how it got the way it is.